Avatar photo

 Sticking to a set investing schedule allows investors to avoid the mistakes that result from making emotional decisions.

-By avoiding the mistakes that come from emotional decisions, you’ll set yourself up to benefit from the most important truth in investing: Over time, stocks tend to move higher—especially as the economy grows and corporate profits rise.
+By doing so, you’ll set yourself up to benefit from the most important truth in investing: Over time, stocks tend to move higher—especially as the economy grows and corporate profits rise.

 And the sooner you start investing, the better…